-The Lewis & Clark Graduate School of Education and Counseling is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The Lewis & Clark Graduate School of Education and Counseling is accredited by the Council for the Accreditation of Educator Preparation (CAEP); the National Council for Accreditation of Teacher Education (NCATE) has been subsumed under CAEP.
 This accreditation covers initial teacher preparation programs and advanced educator preparation programs.
-NCATE is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation to accredit programs for the preparation of teachers and other professional school personnel.
+CAEP is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation to accredit programs for the preparation of teachers and other professional school personnel.